+Question Answer Marks

+EITHER

+7(a) Discuss some of the ways Atwood shapes a reader's response to the role and characterisation of Aunt Lydia in The Handmaid's Tale .
+Mark according to the levels of response marking criteria.
+25

+OR

-Question Answer Marks EITHER 7(a) Offred thinks, 'Mother You wanted a women's culture.
-Well now there is one.
-It isn't what you meant.
-But it exists'.
-Discuss Atwood's presentation of 'a women's culture' in the light of this comment.
-25 Mark according to the levels of response marking criteria.
-OR 7(b) Discuss the effects of the writing in the following passage, considering its significance to the novel as a whole.
-25 Mark according to the levels of response marking criteria.
+7(b) Discuss the effects of the writing in the following passage, considering in what ways it is characteristic of Atwood's narrative methods and concerns, here and elsewhere in the novel.
+Mark according to the levels of response marking criteria.
+25